TiffanyChio/buddyapp/README.md

 expo start
 ```

 Please be sure to verify that the locations permission is set to "ALWAYS".
-Due to iOS 13's location permission changes the app cannot run on a physical device through Expo but can run on [TestFlight](https://developer.apple.com/testflight/).
+Due to iOS 13's location permission changes the app cannot run on a physical device through Expo but can run via [TestFlight](https://developer.apple.com/testflight/).